 Marra Gad, The Color of Love: A Story of a Mixed-Race Jewish Girl

-An experience of one black and Jewish voice of our time and also preparation for the High Holy Days.
+An experience of one Black and Jewish voice of our time.